fmay/ocr-python-1/.guides/sections.md

 ---
 If we think of a variable as a box we can think of a list as a collection of boxes containing data.
 Each “box” has an address starting at 0.

 The following code produces a list called names.
-Feel free to copy and of the following code snippets into the `play.py` file and run it.
+Feel free to copy any of the following code snippets into the `play.py` file and run it.

 ```python
 names = ['Alf','Betsy','Charlie','David']